 Anyway.
 To offset my guilt about buying fashion made by “evil” brands.
 I make sure I go past the 30 wears challenge.
 I try to buy pieces that I will wear regularly and that will be part of my core wardrobe for at least 3 years.

-So let’s get started - packing tips for India
+So let’s get started - my must have travel items for India

 When and where are you traveling?